j0292964/TELEGRAM-ALERT-1000X/README.md

 - `Procfile`: required for Render
 - `.env.example`: token placeholder

-## Decentralized Storage Options
+## Optional Services

 ### QuickNode

-You can pin wallet data to IPFS using the QuickNode Storage add-on.
+Use a QuickNode RPC URL to query Ethereum directly.

-1. Create a QuickNode account and enable the **Storage** add-on.
+1. Create a QuickNode account.
-2. Generate a storage token from your QuickNode dashboard.
+2. Copy your HTTP RPC URL.
-3. Add `QUICKNODE_STORAGE_TOKEN=<your_token>` to your `.env` file.
+3. Add `QUICKNODE_RPC_URL=https://polished-convincing-needle.quiknode.pro/191380b33f5482520c5310af01a12745e0c2a511` to your `.env` file.
-4. The bot's helper function will send JSON data to QuickNode's IPFS API and return the resulting CID.
+4. The bot will use this endpoint instead of Etherscan when provided.

 ### BitHub (alternative)